Symmetry energy and neutron star properties constrained by chiral effective field theory calculations

 \section{Introduction}

 Understanding dense matter is a central challenge in nuclear physics and astrophysics.
-In nature, dense matter exists in the core of neutron stars under extreme neutron-rich conditions.
+In nature, dense matter exists in the cores of neutron stars under extreme neutron-rich conditions.
 The properties of neutron-rich matter around nuclear densities are described by the nuclear symmetry energy and its density dependence.
-While there haven been impressive constraints from nuclear theory, nuclear experiments, and astrophysics (see, e.g., Refs.~\cite{LattimerLim,Dris21ARNPS,Huth21,Essick21PRC}), more precise determinations of the symmetry energy and its slope parameter $L$ at saturation density, $n_0 = 0.16$\,fm$^{-3}$, are still an open problem.
+While there have been impressive constraints from nuclear theory, nuclear experiments, and astrophysics (see, e.g., Refs.~\cite{LattimerLim,Dris21ARNPS,Huth21,Essick21PRC}), more precise determinations of the symmetry energy and its slope parameter $L$ at saturation density, $n_0 = 0.16$\,fm$^{-3}$, are still an open problem.

 From the theoretical side, the symmetry energy is best constrained by controlled calculations of the equation of state (EOS) of neutron matter based on chiral effective field theory (EFT) interactions~\cite{Hebe10nmatt,Tews13N3LO,Carb13nm,Hage14ccnm,Lynn16QMC3N,Holt17,Dris19MCshort,Jiang20,Kell23ANM}.
-This yields values for the symmetry energy $S_v$ at saturation density and the $L$ parameter in the range of $S_v = (30-35)$\,MeV and $L = (35-70)$\,MeV.
+This yields values for the symmetry energy $S_v$ at saturation density and the $L$ parameter in the ranges of $S_v = (30\text{--}35)$\,MeV and $L = (35\text{--}70)$\,MeV.
 However, to describe the EOS to all densities in neutron stars requires extensions beyond the reach of chiral EFT calculations.
-To this end, different extensions, such as piecewise polytropes~\cite{Hebe13ApJ}, speed-of-sound based parametrizations~\cite{Tews18cs,Greif19cs}, nonparametric Gaussian processes~\cite{Landry19GP}, or nuclear energy-density funcationals (EDFs) have been used (see, e.g., Ref.~\cite{Lim18}).
+To this end, different extensions, such as piecewise polytropes~\cite{Hebe13ApJ}, speed-of-sound based parametrizations~\cite{Tews18cs,Greif19cs}, nonparametric Gaussian processes~\cite{Landry19GP}, or nuclear energy-density functionals (EDFs) have been used (see, e.g., Ref.~\cite{Lim18}).

-Recently, new EDFs for the nuclear EOS has been introduced by Huth {\it et al.}~\cite{Huth21}, which have the advantage to provide high density extrapolations that are consistent with causality and with a maximum of the speed of sound.
+Recently, new EDFs for the nuclear EOS were introduced by Huth {\it et al.}~\cite{Huth21}, and have the advantage of providing high-density extrapolations that are consistent with causality and with a maximum of the speed of sound.
 These functionals allow for EOS calculations for the broad ranges of conditions reached in core-collapse supernovae and neutron star mergers.
 In this work, we use these new EDF EOSs to constrain the symmetry energy and neutron star properties based on a prior informed by chiral EFT calculations of neutron matter.